US Tariff Exclusion for Chinese Imports: What is the Status?

 Archived: Application process for tariff exclusion

-Previously, four rounds of application process had been completed.
-Interested persons in the US, including third parties (such as law firms, trade associations, and customs brokers) could submit requests for exemption from additional duties at the USTR website https://exclusions.ustr.gov.
+The tariff exclusion process enabled interested persons in the US, including third parties (such as law firms, trade associations, and customs brokers) to submit requests for exemption from additional duties at the USTR website https://exclusions.ustr.gov.
 Businesses would be asked to identify a specific product, the supporting data, and the rationale for the requested exclusion.

-The US government considers the following when processing tariff exemption requests:
+The US government considers the following factors when processing tariff exemption requests:

 - Whether the particular product is available only from China, and whether the company made any efforts to source the product from non-Chinese suppliers.